-In order to be eligible for fertility benefits you must be a covered employee under a Citi medical plan or be covered as a spouse/domestic partner/dependent under a Citi employee's medical plan
+In order to be eligible for fertility benefits you must be a covered employee, spouse/partner or eligible dependent ("covered person") under a Citi medical plan

+- > Basic infertility expenses:

+- Covered expenses include charges made by a physician to diagnose and to surgically treat the underlying medical cause of infertility.
+These expenses do not count toward the medical lifetime fertility maximum.

+- > Comprehensive infertility services benefits:

+- Ovulation induction

+- Intrauterine insemination

+- > Advanced reproductive technology (ART) benefits:

+- In vitro fertilization (IVF) cycles, including freeze-all cycle (fertilization and culture of embryo)

+- Reciprocal IVF cycles

+- Intrauterine embryo lavage

+- Embryo transfer

+- Elective single embryo transfer

+- Artificial insemination

+- Gamete intrafallopian tube transfer (GIFT)

+- Zygote intrafallopian tube transfer (ZIFT)

+- Low tubal ovum transfer

+- Assisted hatching

+- Pre-implantation genetic diagnosis (PGD) and screening (PGS), when it is medically necessary (subject to medical criteria)

-- > Basic infertility expenses: - Covered expenses include charges made by a physician to diagnose and to surgically treat the underlying medical cause of infertility.
-These expenses do not count toward the medical lifetime maximum. - > Comprehensive infertility services benefits: - Ovulation induction - Intrauterine insemination - > Advanced reproductive technology (ART) benefits: ART is defined as: - In vitro fertilization (IVF) cycles, including freeze-all cycle (fertilization and culture of embryo); - Zygote intrafallopian transfer (ZIFT); - Gamete intrafallopian transfer (GIFT); - Cryopreserved embryo transfers; - Oocyte (Egg) thaw cycles; - Intracytoplasmic sperm injection (ICSI) or ovum microsurgery; - ART services for procedures that are covered expenses including charges associated with Storage and procurement of partner's sperm for ART and Testis Biopsy, when the partner is also covered under the plan; and - Pre-genetic Screening and Pre genetic Diagnosing (PGS/PGD) (subject to medical policy criteria).
+- Evaluation by a reproductive endocrinologist or infertility specialist, drug therapy, and intracytoplasmic sperm injection (ICSI)

+- Cryopreserved embryo transfers

+- Oocyte (Egg) thaw cycles

+- ART services for procedures that are covered expenses including charges associated with storage and procurement of partner's sperm for ART and Testis Biopsy, when the partner is also covered under the Plan

+- Sperm sourcing includes specialized sperm retrieval techniques (including vasal sperm aspiration, microsurgical epididymal sperm aspiration (MESA), percutaneous epididymal sperm aspiration (PESA), electroejaculation, testicular sperm aspiration (TESA), microsurgical testicular sperm extraction (TESE), seminal vesicle sperm aspiration and sperm recovery from bladder or urine for retrograde ejaculation are considered medically necessary to overcome anejaculation or azoospermia

-Cryopreservation
+- Cryopreservation

 - Medically Necessary: Cryopreservation of sperm, oocytes or embryos is considered medically necessary for members undergoing infertility due to chemotherapy, pelvic radiotherapy or other gonadotoxic therapies, with no storage time limitation when approved and covered under the plan.
-Gonadotoxic treatments include chemotherapy, radiation, conditions, and surgical resection (for treatment of disease or gender affirmation treatment. - For IVF: All cryopreservation services are provided for members undergoing IVF. - Elective: Cryopreservation of oocytes when being done electively and not for medical reasons is covered, but the storage limitation will be for the 1st year and the cost of this service will apply to the infertility lifetime maximum.
+Gonadotoxic treatments include chemotherapy, radiation, conditions, and surgical resection (for treatment of disease or gender affirmation treatment.

+- For IVF: All cryopreservation services are provided for members undergoing IVF.

+- Elective: Cryopreservation of oocytes when being done electively and not for medical reasons is covered, but the storage limitation will be for the 1st year and the cost of this service will apply to the infertility lifetime maximum.

-Exclusions:
+> Exclusions: